Earth Month 2026

 Plogging combines light exercise with environmental action—and it all started in Sweden.
 The idea is simple: walk or jog, pick up litter along the way, and turn everyday movement into something that makes a real difference.
 At the Eastern Rhode Island Conservation District, plogging is one of the ways we bring people together to care for our local environment, boost wellbeing, and make sustainability part of everyday life.
 By partnering with great community organisations like Rhode Races, plogging becomes more than a clean-up—it becomes a shared experience rooted in connection, local pride, and collective impact.

 On April 18, 2026, Eastern will be partnering with Newport Rhode Races for Race Day Plogging during the Newport Marathon and Half Marathon.
-Volunteers are invited to walk or jog 1–4 miles while helping keep the race courses and surrounding areas free of trash and debris.
-Plogging opportunities will take place along the half marathon course in Newport, the marathon course in Middletown, and at Easton's Beach.
+Volunteers are invited to walk or jog 2-5 miles while helping keep the race courses and surrounding areas free of trash and debris.
+Plogging opportunities will take place along the marathon course in Newport, the Middletown course, and at Easton's Beach.
 One step, one piece of litter at a time—this is community action in motion.

 Run.
 Plog.
 Repeat.